Natural Baby Life logo (480 x 130)

 When a baby’s head or hair smells bad it is most often caused by cradle cap (seborrheic dermatitis).
 The smell is often accompanied by flaky patches of yellow scaly skin and occasionally some redness.
 Cradle cap is very common, easily treated at home, and can be prevented with the proper care.

 Nobody wants to see their little baby in discomfort and ignoring cradle cap usually makes it worse and can even cause it to spread.
-In my personal experience, it’s best to nip it in the bud early for maximum effectiveness.
 Let’s learn more about what cradle cap is, why it makes your baby’s head stinky, how to treat it, and how to prevent it.

 The symptoms of cradle cap